dg1an3/SRODecoderRing/WorklistTriageModel.md

  It uses deep learning to prioritize and filter mammograms.

 A similar approach could benefit RT image review.
-Experience with Mosaiq image review users indicates a benefit from anything that can streamline the workflow.
+Experience indicates that Mosaiq image review users benefit from any streamlining of workflow.
 A triage model would predict:
-- Which images are most likely to need more intensive review?
+- Which images are most likely to need more intensive review
-- Which are least likely to result in any adjustment?
+- Which are least likely to result in any adjustment

 This information could be used to:
 - Prioritize the user‘s worklist